pnp/powershell/documentation/Remove-PnPListItemAttachment.md

 ```

 ### -All
-Specify if you want to delete all list item attachments.
+Specify if you want to delete or recycle all the list item attachments.

 ```yaml
 Type: SwitchParameter